Harrison County, Indiana: Geography

 Harrison Spring is located west of Corydon; it is 60 ft in diameter and is over 40 ft deep, making it the largest and deepest spring in Indiana.
 It rises from a solid rock in a level spot of land, and its flow was sufficient to power flour mills in the past.
 Is the largest spring by volume in Indiana producing over 3 million gallons (11 million liters) of water daily.
 The name recognizes William Henry Harrison, who owned this area.

 Harrison County is hilly in parts.
 The Knobstone Escarpment begins in the southeastern part of the county, rises sharply at the Ohio River, and runs along the eastern edge of the county.
 The "knobs" are the most significant series of hills in Indiana, with the highest knobs near the Ohio River towering 610 ft over the surrounding valley.
 This is the greatest local relief difference in the state.

+Although the county was largely forested prior to settlement, an island prairie existed in the county's southern half.
+This was the most isolated and furthest south occurrence of prairie habitat in Indiana.
+A remnant section of this prairie, adjoining by a larger section of restored prairie, comprises the easternmost section of O'Bannon Woods State Park.
+A 0.8 mile guided trail through the prairie is open to the public.

 The western part of the county is preserved as the Harrison-Crawford State Forest and the O'Bannon Woods State Park.
 The county has extensive cave systems including Squire Boone Caverns, the Binkley Cave System (Indiana Caverns) and smaller, highly decorated caves such as Jewel Box and Devil's Graveyard caves.